bmcda37/bmcda37.github.io/_posts/2025-11-02-ShellCode.md

 title: "Shellcode Snippets: From Bytes to Bash"
 date: 2025-11-02 15:10:00 +0000
 categories: [Writeups, Binex]
-tags: [binex, shellcode]
+tags: [binex, shellcode, syscalls]
 description: "Learning to craft effective shellcode through creativity."
 ---
 ## Introduction
-While learning to craft Shellcode, I have found that I sometimes find myself relating to some of the most famous artists.
+Writing shellcode often feels more like careful problem-solving than dramatic invention.
+You work inside tight constraints—limited bytes, no libraries, direct syscalls—so creativity shows up in practical choices: which registers to use, how to build arguments on the stack, and how to keep the payload small and reliable.

+While learning to craft shellcode, I sometimes catch myself comparing the process to the work of artists—not because it’s glamorous, but because both require iteration, restraint, and a willingness to try unusual approaches until something functional emerges.
+Jokingly, my shellcode is more Dürer’s Head of a Bearded Child than da Vinci’s Mona Lisa.
+In this post, I’ll walk through a few compact examples and explain the small design decisions that make them work.

 ## Usage
 Shellcode will primarily be placed into a buffer allocated for user input.
 When crafting our shellcode, it is important to keep it simple and compact since often we will be limited by our buffer sizes.

-One thing we must keep in mind that shell codes has to be simple and compact since in real time condition where we have limited space in the buffer where we have to insert our shell as we as the return address to it
+One thing we must keep in mind is that shellcode have to be simple and compact since in real-time conditions where we have limited space in the buffer where we have to insert our shell as we as the return address to it

-## Null-Bytes
+## Avoiding the Blank Canvas (Null-Bytes)
-Shellcode is not as simple as programming in raw assembly due to how many C programming language functions handle null-bytes.
+Writing Shellcode is not always as simple as programming a raw assembly program that executes the execve system call.
+In fact, many times we will be faced with limitations such as null-bytes that can inhibit the effectiveness of our shellcode.
+Remeber, since we are going to be inputting our Shellcode in programs that do some sort of string manipulation, we have to account for how many C programming language functions handle null-bytes.

-Often times, we will need to use string manipulation functions as a means for getting our shellcode into our running processes.
+Often, we will need to use string manipulation functions as a means for getting our shellcode into our running processes.

 ```